Stoll Keenon Ogden PLLC | Advertising Material

 Richard G. Griffith

-Rick is a member of the Fayette County, Kentucky and American Bar associations.
-He gives back to the community by serving on the Board of Trustees of the Lexington Theological Seminary (currently vice-chair of Board).
-He formerly served on the Board for Land and Nature Trust of the Bluegrass.
+Rick is a member of the Fayette County, Kentucky, and American Bar associations.
+He gives back to the community by serving on the Board of Trustees of the Lexington Theological Seminary (currently vice-chair of the Board).
+He formerly served on the Board of Land and Nature Trust of the Bluegrass.
 He is a member of the Rotary Club and belongs to Central Christian Church.
 Married with two daughters, Rick enjoys traveling in his free time.

 Education